 Are we going to adopt them and bring them home as a PET?

 Are we going to shut our eyes and ear to every news about them?

 For me, the answer is a BIG NO!

-As a start, by doing a little thing, such as attended Sound For Orangutan organized by COP (Centre for Orangutan Protection (COP) and donate to support their rehabilitation centre.
-The centre starts to built in September.
+As a start, by doing a little thing, such as attended Sound For Orangutan organized by COP (Center for Orangutan Protection (COP) and donate to support their rehabilitation center.
+The center starts to built in September.
 It located in Labanan, North Kalimantan and has 7.900 hectares of forest.